xp4xbox/Puffader/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/5tc6085mmmw6rym8?svg=true)](https://ci.appveyor.com/project/xp4xbox/puffader)
 # Puffader
-Puffader is an opensource, email/ftp sending keylogger for windows written in python3.
+Puffader is an opensource, hidden and undetectable keylogger for windows written in python3.
 Puffader can easily be configured to send messages over ftp or email as well be configured for specific times to send logs, etc.

 ## Installation
 Puffader Requires: